D3Ext/WEF/README.md

 # 📡 WiFi Exploitation Framework 📡

 A fully offensive framework to the 802.11 networks and protocol with different types of attacks for WPA,WEP,WPS, automated hash cracking and much more.
+Tested and supported in Kali Linux, Parrot OS, Arch Linux and Ubuntu

 ## ⭕ SUPPORTED ATTACKS: